 As explained above there’s a big difference between location independence and being a digital nomad.
-However, becoming a digital nomad can be a great step towards building a location-independent business.
+However, becoming a digital nomad can be a great step toward building a location-independent business.
 That’s one reason why many people move to digital nomad hubs with a low cost of living like Bali or Chiang Mai.
 These are great places to meet other digital nomads, collaborate, and learn from each other.
 Being in an environment like this will mean that you’ll have a much better chance of building a location-independent business or start-up than trying to do it alone from home.

 If I had tried to build a location-independent business back home in Germany instead of South Africa the salaries would have been way too tempting and I would probably have a 9-5 job in the tourism industry right now.
 In Cape Town, where I lived at that time, I needed less money to enjoy a good quality of life.
 That’s why it can give you extra motivation to build a location-independent business abroad where you can enjoy a better quality of life on a lower salary than in your home country.

 Travel the world while working online

 Finally, becoming a digital nomad allows you to travel the world.
 Once you’ve figured out how to stay productive you can reward yourself and go on workations to many amazing countries around the world.
 Want to escape the winter in Berlin and learn to surf in Bali, or work from Rio de Janeiro for a few months?
 You can do whatever your budget and workload allow you to do.
 P.S.: don’t forget to “pack” your nomad insurance before you head for your trip!

 And the bad…